f-droid/fdroid-website/_docs/FAQ_-_App_Developers.md

 We also support reproducible builds, so we can build a version from source and check against your official release.
-If they match (ignoring the signature) we can then publish your official apk with your signature used.
+If they match (ignoring the signature) we can then publish your official APK with your signature used.
 This is a tedious task, since we have to standardize on the build parameters and tools, but it should be worth it in the long run.
 We also try to verify our own builds and get a lot of binary differences, see